pedro9olivares/Applied-Analysis/README.md

 Repo for the course "Análisis Aplicado" at ITAM, 2024

 Biblio: Numerical Optimization, Second Edition, Jorge Nocedal & Stephen
-J. Wright, Springer Seies in Operations Research, Springer 2006.
+J. Wright, Springer Series in Operations Research, Springer 2006.